Live Learning Opportunities

 View “Colonial Life in Virginia,” a three part series from Jamestown Settlement as we exploring what life was like for English Settlers living in early 17th-century Virginia.

 Cooking: How did English colonists get the provisions they needed to survive?
 Join us live from the re-created fort at Jamestown Settlement for a cooking demonstration.
 Practice your science, technology, and math skills while learning about common foods and tools used for cooking during the early years of Jamestown.

 Commodities and Trade: How did English colonists get the resources they needed to survive?
 Join us live from the re-created fort at Jamestown Settlement to learn about the types of commodities and raw materials that were tried by the colony to turn a profit.
 Learn how the English settlers used these commodities to become successful.

 Weaponry for Survival: How did the English colonists use weaponry to survive in a new place?
 Join us live from the re-created fort at Jamestown Settlement to learn about the protection, armor, and weapons used by the colonists.
 A musket demonstration will be included!

 American Revolution Tools and Tactics

 View “American Revolution Tools and Tactics,” a three-part series from the American Revolution Museum at Yorktown exploring military life during the Revolutionary War.
-Pick one or participate in all, click on the links below to access each session on Zoom – may require short download.

 Food: Examine the different foods and cooking methods used by the Continental Army during the American Revolution.
 Come inside the camp kitchens to learn about the importance of safety and efficiency, while also watching a fire-starting demonstration.